 When choosing a typeface, consider the customer’s personality, the purpose for which the logo will be used, and the design’s longevity.
 The new character sets come in a variety of vibrant and distinctive hues.
-I’ve compiled a list of the top 25 free logo fonts available.
+We’ve compiled a list of the top 33 free logo fonts available.

-These logos are used by a large number of graphic design businesses and designers.
 Clipping World’s graphic design projects also use a couple of these features.
 Try them out and, if you’ve used any of them in your work, please let us know!
-Despite the fact that many of the fonts displayed here can be combined, please read the license agreement for each one.
+Although many of the fonts displayed here can be combined, please read the license agreement for each one.

 Clipping World is committed to promoting an innovative culture.
 Providing you with direct access to these fonts is just one of the ways we do it.
-Along with the graphic design, we provide a variety of image modification services, such as Clipping Path with Shadow, Image Masking, Raster to Vector, and Background Removal.
+Along with graphic design, we provide a variety of image modification services, such as Drop Shadow Service, Image Masking, Raster to Vector, and Background Removal.

 1. Cotford Font Family